okeeffed/developer-notes/manual/System-Design/Glossary.md

 ### WebSockets

 WebSocket provides `full duplex` communication channels over a TCP connection.

-It provides a persistent connection between a client and a server that both parties can use to start sending data at any time.
+The client establishes a WebSocket connection through a process known as the WebSocket handshake.
+If the process succeeds, then the server and client can exchange data in both directions at any time.